It's time for my students to make a guess: Where is the class they are meeting for the first time via Skype?

 The concept is simple:

 - Connect with another classroom.
-Just Google " "Mystery Skype" " or check out Skype in the Classroom and you'll find plenty of eager participants.
+Just search for "Mystery Skype" on the internet or check out Skype in the Classroom and you'll find plenty of eager participants.

 - Pick a date and a time.

 - Get your webcam and microphone ready.
 Don't forget to do a test call to make sure your technology is working.
 If Skype is blocked at your school, try using Google Hangouts instead.

 - Explain the game to your students by saying something like: "We are on a mission.
 We have to find out where this mystery class is calling us from.
 It can be from anywhere in the world, but we can only ask yes or no questions.
 They, in turn, are trying to figure out where we are."

 - Finally, delegate specific roles to students before the call.

 Assemble the team

 Assigning roles or jobs during the call is vital because it spreads out the responsibility and gives all students a sense of involvement and purpose.
 As you do more of these calls, the jobs will rotate and students will get the hang of it, which will make everything run more smoothly.

 Here's our list of jobs, but don't be afraid to get creative and come up with your own:

 Greeters.
 They say hello to the other class and offer some cool facts about their own class without giving away the location.